MateoTRC/EcomplexityMX/README.md

 d_{ij} = 1 - \phi_{ij}.
 $$

+I see what you mean.
+Let’s correct the summation notation to ensure clarity:

 ### 2.1.3 Complexity Measures

 The density is defined as the average proximity of an EA to a location’s current productive structure: